 The illumination signal reflects off the target and is received by an antenna in the nose of the PAC-2 missile that is heading its way.
 The PAC-2 missile then relays this signal back to the ECS.
 The ECS uses the illumination signal information along with the radar's information on the track of the incoming target and outbound Patriot to steer the Patriot missile.
 The ECS sends guidance commands to the Patriot missile to adjust its course.
 When the Patriot missile is at the point of closest approach to the target, its fragmentation bomb explodes.

 Unlike the PAC-2, the PAC-3 missile contains its own radar transmitter and computer, allowing it to guide itself.
 Once launched, it turns on its radar, finds the target and aims for a direct hit.
 This has been compared to hitting a bullet with a bullet.
 The difference is that both the incoming target missile and the outbound Patriot missile are traveling up to five times faster than a typical bullet and are closing in on one another at up to Mach 10, or two miles per second.
 At that speed there is no room for error -- if the missile miscalculates by even 1/100th of a second, it will be off by more than 100 feet (30.5 meters).

-For more information on the Patriot missile system and related topics, check out the links on the next page.
+For more information on the Patriot missile system and related topics, check out the links below.

 Related HowStuffWorks Articles

 - GlobalSecurity.org -- Patriot TMD

 - The Patriot Air Defense System